DIY Bubble Bars Recipe

 When filling your tub with water, start squeezing and breaking the bar apart under the running water.
 After it’s completely dissolved, it helps to agitate the water with your hands to maximize the bubbles.

 I love to make these because of how much I love Lush’s bubble bars and they always turn out great!
-Check out the bubbles these made when the tub wasn’t even half full yet!
+Check out the bubbles these made when the tub wasn’t even full yet!
 I’ve made homemade bubble bath before and it did not generate anywhere near the bubbles that these did and they are way more fun to make.
 Plus they’re so cute!

 Enjoy your bubble bath!